Signature Verification

 Verification Algorithm

-function verifyWebhookSignature(request, secret) {
+function verifyWebhookSignature(request: {

 const signature = request.headers['x-pacspace-signature'];